nicholassavini/Movie-Trailer/README.md

 ## Introduction

 Fresh Tomatoes is a program written in Python 2.7 that displays the Title, Movie Poster, and Movie Trailer for any 6 movies that you choose (currently set to my favorite 6 movies).
+You will need to createa a free account on themoviedatabase.org in order to obtain an API key.

 ## Installation